abdullahthewebbee/Python-RestApi/README.md

-# Basic REST API in Python...
+# Basic REST API in Python.

 Example of how to create a basic REST API in Python.

 The key components of an API are:

-- get inputs
+- get inputs.
 - validate inputs
 - logging
 - database queries